-Housing and dining plans are ancillary services, meaning that they must operate on a financially self-sustaining model.
+Housing and dining plans are part of ancillary services, meaning that they must operate on a financially self-sustaining model.
 The University does not use its operating funds to support these services.
 In order to ensure that our housing fees are fairly priced, Housing Services conducts an annual market analysis of a variety of west side rental accommodations being offered in the City of Lethbridge.
-This data is collected from independent rental providers and apartment management companies during the summer months.
+This data is collected from independent rental providers and apartment management companies.

 Residence and meal plan rates also follow the “Establishment of Student Fees Policy,” and undergraduate and graduate students are consulted when setting these rates.